archishma/CSE185-Group27/README.md

 Sample 2
 Sample 3
 ```
-We can also use the `-v` option to print the number of variants in the same VCF file:
+We can also use the `-variants` option to print the number of variants in the same VCF file:
 ```
-python bwdtools.py ~/vcf/trio.vcf.gz -v
+python bwdtools.py ~/vcf/trio.vcf.gz -variants
 ```
 Output:
 ```